How to use your Galaxy phone in emergency situations

 Activate Emergency mode

-Hold down the Power key until the Power menu appears.
+To turn on Emergency mode, hold down the Power key until the Power menu appears.
 Tap Emergency mode.
 If needed, enter your lock screen credentials.
-Tap the checkbox to state you have read and agree with the terms and conditions and then tap Agree.
-Tap Turn on; Emergency Mode will activate.
+Tap the checkbox to confirm you have read the Emergency mode terms and conditions, and then tap Agree.
+Tap Turn on - Emergency Mode will activate.

 Navigate the Emergency mode Home screen